How to Detect Moisture Inside HVAC Systems

 Can I safely inspect my HVAC system myself?

 Yes, you can safely perform basic inspections as long as you focus on external and accessible components.
-Avoid opening sealed compartments or handling electrical parts.
-Visual checks, touch tests, and humidity observations are all safe methods for homeowners.
+Avoid opening sealed compartments, handling electrical parts, or touching wet areas near wiring.
+Visual checks, humidity observations, and checking nearby non-electrical materials are safer methods for homeowners.

 What is the easiest way to confirm HVAC moisture problems?